FelixWeichselgartner/felixweichselgartner.github.io/_posts/2020-06-20-CustomerSoftware.md

 image: assets/img/CustomerMessageSoftware_1.png
 ---

 This is a software I wrote for the company of a relative of mine.
 It is used to notify customers when their contract expires.
 This means they will get an e-mail and/or a WhatsApp-Message with the price of the new contract and the experiation date of the old contract.
 Obviously the e-mail functionality wasn't very hard to program, on the other hand the WhatsApp was quite tricky.
 I ended up using [Selenium](https://www.selenium.dev/) for this.
 The complete program is purely written in [Python3](https://www.python.org/).
+You can check the WhatsApp part out [here](https://github.com/FelixWeichselgartner/WhatsAppSelenium).

 ![QtUI](/assets/img/CustomerMessageSoftware_1.png)